valantic/vue-template/README.md

 You can read more about critical CSS [here](https://css-tricks.com/annotating-critical-css/) and the tool we're using [here](https://github.com/mrnocreativity/postcss-critical-split)

+#### SVG usage
+Check svg files delivered from designers and remove unnecessary attributes like "title" (because title attribute will displayed on hover-state)

 ## Living styleguide

 The living styleguide is defined in two parts: one is documenting all available Vue components of the project, in the second one you can create example pages to test and share the design with the client or developer.